DuncanRitchie/tiq-oeuvre/README.md

 Productions can be filtered by clicking on values such as the name of the troupe or the year of performance; this uses query strings with React Router.
 You can combine filters by changing the URL yourself: [?role=poster-designer&year=2019&year=2020](https://www.duncanritchie.co.uk/tiq-oeuvre/?role=poster-designer&year=2019&year=2020) yields posters I designed in the year 2019 or 2020.

-I use Cloudinary to serve my images, GitHub Pages to host the page itself, and react-lazy-load to improve performance.
+I use Cloudinary to serve my images, GitHub Pages to host the page itself, and lazy-loading to improve performance.

 www.duncanritchie.co.uk/tiq-oeuvre